 Also, adjusting rear spring preload shifts more or less weight to the snowmobile front end.
 As a result, more or less weight is applied to the skis.
-This has an effect on performance in deep snow, steering effort and handling.
+This has an effect on performance in humps and corners, steering effort and handling.